How To Delete Browser Cookies

 Frequently Asked Question (FAQs)

-Here are some of the most commonly asked questions regarding browser cookies and how to delete them!
-I’m sure most of your queries and doubts will be answered in this section.
+Here are some of the most common questions regarding browser cookies and how to delete them!
+We are sure that we will solve most of your queries in this section.

 The term “cookie” was coined by a web browser programmer named Lou Montulli.
 It was derived from the term “magic cookie”, which is a packet of data a program receives and sends back unchanged, used by Unix programmers.